If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 Fit: Size down one half size.
 Narrower with medium volume.

-Style: Split Toe
+Style: Split toe.

 Whereas most bootie manufacturers aim to make their booties feel like socks rather than shoes, Vans said screw that and made its booties as much like its legendary skate shoes as possible.
 And just like those skate shoes, they work.
 These are warm and comfortable booties with great board feel and proven durability.
-The booties are a bit on the narrower side, with medium volume, and were some of the most difficult to get on in this test (in part due to the less-flexible rubber-dip seal that makes these booties super watertight) but the tight fit translated to incredible board-feel.
+The booties are a bit on the narrower side, with medium volume, and were some of the most difficult to get on in this test (in part due to the less-flexible rubber-dip seal that makes these booties super watertight) but the tight fit translated to incredible responsiveness and board-feel.

 Read the full review here.